Dreams: My Unfinished Stories

 A PHONE CALL FROM THE GRAVE

 When my father died unexpectedly in 1994 I was numb with pain from the void that was now in my life.
 Within a few days of my dad’s death, I experienced one of the most emotional and real dreams ever.
 The red telephone on my table in the living room began to ring.
 I picked up the receiver and answered the call.
 “Hello son,” was the all too familiar voice on the other end of the line.
 My excitement was obvious when I answered back, “dad?”
 “Yes son…it's dad,” he replied.
 “But, you’re…” I started to say when he interrupted me and quite clearly said, “Dead.
 Yes, son, I’m dead and it is all right.”
 As quickly as the telephone rang our conversation had ended.
 A peaceful calm had settled over me when I finally opened my eyes.
 I haven’t had a dream about my dad since.
-However, there is a repetitive vision that dances around my brain which occurs in the attic of my father and grandmother’s circa 1890s house.
+However, there is a repetitive vision that dances around my brain and it occurs in the attic of my father and grandmother’s house.
 The physical home did not have an attic, but in the subconscious, the room was filled with tables, sofas, and lamps.
 There appears to be a secret entrance that enables the poor and homeless to enter, seeking both food and shelter.
 Although I’m not fearful of these people, the reality of my conscious state has me scratching my head wondering what it all means.

 SHADOWS OF THE NIGHT